nmtkpbic/nmtk/README.md

     - in particular, ensure the host name there is correct.

- 13. Change the SECRET_KEY value in NMTK_apps/NMTK_apps/settings.py to
-      be unique for your installation.
-The SECRET_KEY is used for various hashing operations, and needs to be different for each site (for security reasons.)

- 14. Ensure that the MAPSERV_PATH is set to the path to your Mapserver executable.

  15. Restart your apache server

  16. Run the discover_tools command to discover new tools, and remove no-longer